-If you’re collecting landscape maintenance bids for your Northeast Ohio commercial property, you might be wondering why every proposal looks so different.
+If you’re collecting landscape maintenance bids for your Ohio commercial property, you might be wondering why every proposal looks so different.
 Some questions that come to mind might be:

 - How can one company provide a price that’s so much less?!